GAMS-dev/QUBO/README.md

 10. num_threads, Number of threads to be used in case of a classical solve (default: 1 | effective only if method=classic`)
 11. log_on, Creates a log for the reformulation [0, 1, 2] (default: 0, don't create a log)
 12. examiner_on, [0, 1] (default: 0) The quality of returned qubo solution w.r.t the original problem can be checked through the use of `examiner` [tool](https://www.gams.com/latest/docs/S_EXAMINER.html).

+Note: Generating the API key and setting up the Python-Dwave Environment is considered to be available when chosen method of solving is `qpu`.

 ## Output